mstksg/mutable/doc/03-automatic-instance-options.md

     type Ref m VecD = CoerceRef m VecD (V.Vector Double)
 ```

-This will appropriately have `VecD` be using
+This will appropriately have `VecD` be using `MVector` as its mutable version.

 To get an instance for a newtype `X` wrapping underlying type `Y` using the
 `Mutable` instance for `Y`, use `CoerceRef m X Y`.